Stein manifold: Properties and examples of Stein manifolds

 Numerous further characterizations of such manifolds exist, in particular capturing the property of their having "many" holomorphic functions taking values in the complex numbers.
 See for example Cartan's theorems A and B, relating to sheaf cohomology.
 The initial impetus was to have a description of the properties of the domain of definition of the (maximal) analytic continuation of an analytic function.

 In the GAGA set of analogies, Stein manifolds correspond to affine varieties.

 Stein manifolds are in some sense dual to the elliptic manifolds in complex analysis which admit "many" holomorphic functions from the complex numbers into themselves.
 It is known that a Stein manifold is elliptic if and only if it is fibrant in the sense of so-called "holomorphic homotopy theory".

 Relation to smooth manifolds

 Every compact smooth manifold of dimension 2n, which has only handles of index ≤ n, has a Stein structure provided n > 2, and when n = 2 the same holds provided the 2-handles are attached with certain framings (framing less than the Thurston–Bennequin framing).
 Every closed smooth 4-manifold is a union of two Stein 4-manifolds glued along their common boundary.

+Stein manifolds and curvature

+If X is a Stein manifold, then as it embeds into $\C^n$and since holomorphic bisectional curvature decreases on submanifolds, X has a Kähler metric of nonpositive holomorphic bisectional curvature.
+The reciprocal is known to be false: there are examples of simply-connected compact (and hence not Stein) projective manifolds admitting a metric of nonpositive holomorphic bisectional curvature.
+There is a weaker result, due to Wu in 1967, which states that any simply-connected complete Kähler manifold of nonpositive sectional curvature is a Stein manifold.